The City of Falls Church is pleased to announce that almost all the recycling offered at an Extravaganza is now offered every day of the year!

 Various options exist.
 Retail options, such as the Staples at 1104 W Broad St, offer on-demand shredding anytime the stores are open.
 Staples charges $1/lb.
 Fairfax County hosts monthly shredding events (free).
 Check their schedule here.
 Shredding contractors also post the events they support, which are almost always free, on their websites.
 Check their online calendars for a diverse listing of regional events.

-As a reminder, shredded paper is collected in the curbside recycling cart.
+As a reminder, shredded paper is accepted in the curbside recycling cart.
 Bagging it in clear plastic ensures it doesn't escape the cart during collection and helps staff make an easy identification at the processing facility.

 Daily Drop-off: Thanks to a partnership between the non-profit, Bikes for the World and local bike store, Bikenetic, drop-offs are available anytime the store is open.
 Bikenetic is located at 201 W Jefferson St. Additional donation options listed at Bikes for the World.